Capital Campaign Development

 The Diocese of Gaylord makes no endorsement of any firms or individual in any field, and encourages due diligence prior to signing a contract with any consultant or contractor.
 The following list indicates firms and practitioners who have met the criteria set forth by the Diocese of Gaylord Consultant's Code of Conduct, and who have signed copies of the Code of Conduct, which are on file in the Office of Stewardship and Development.

-For information on how to hire a fundraising consultant, call Jeanne Marriott, Stewardship Specialist at 989.732.5147.
+For information on how to hire a fundraising consultant call the Stewardship Office at 989.732.5147.

 Phoenix Fundraising Counsel, LTD.